mitin001/transcriber/blog/books/computer-networks-tanenbaum/reading-along/base64-malleability.md

 > A database administrator should not use base64-encoded strings as primary keys, especially when those strings are received from external users.

-The authors suggest programmers including strategies to detect malleability scenarios in their implementations of base64 decoders.
+The authors suggest programmers include strategies to detect malleability scenarios in their implementations of base64 decoders.

 > Perform an additional check: re-encode the received decoded binary data, then check byte equivalence with the original input base64; if they do not match, then this indicates a malleability scenario.

 The resulting compute overhead is the cost of reducing the attack surface.
-What is more important in your implementation?
+What is more important in your implementation: speed or security?

 > Different programming languages and systems have colliding decoded outputs for different base64 encoded strings, or detect anomalies and throw exceptions, thus minimizing the attack surface.